 AJ could fight veteran Povetkin before or after Wilder, as it is understood that the WBA would not stand in the way of the Brit battling the Bronze Bomber, as long as the Russian fought the winner of their encounter next.

 The hype surrounding a unification bout between unbeaten boxers Joshua and Wilder has built up to such an extent already that taking on Povetkin enroute could be something of an anti-climax.
 Hearn is confident, however, that a deal for the Wilder clash, which is such a natural box office draw, will be thrashed out soon.

 “I believe we'll get a deal done with Deontay quite soon,” Hearn added.
 “With the Povetkin situation, it could well be that AJ fights Povetkin in September and after that Wilder in February or March .”

-Oddsmakers have already priced up the dream fight between AJ and Wilder, so when it’s made official you can guarantee Oddschecker will have some boxing free bets from companies like Coral and William Hill on who will win.
+Oddsmakers have already priced up the dream fight between AJ and Wilder, so when it's made official you can guarantee 2 from companies like Coral and William Hill on who will win.